 If you’ve suffered an injury at the hands of a medical professional, you may be able to claim compensation.
 However, to be able to do so, there must be evidence to support your claim.

 Medical practitioners have a duty of care to you as a patient.
 For a claim to be successful you must prove that the doctor or another medical professional breached their duty of care and that breach directly caused or contributed to your injuries.

 To help prove this, your solicitor will need to approach medical professionals and other specialists for their expert testimony to use as evidence.

 It’s likely that your solicitor already has connections within the medical community and can work with them to gather evidence – so you won’t need to worry about that.

 If you do suffer negligent treatment at the hands of NHS or private clinics, this can feel very unfair.
-You might be eligible to make a compensation claim for this negligence – you can speak to our legal team for free on 0800 234 6438 or fill out our online claim form.
+You might be eligible to make a compensation claim for this negligence – you can speak to a trained legal adviser for free on 0800 234 6438 or fill out the online claim form.

 We trust healthcare services with our lives – when you go to the hospital or GP surgery for treatment, the last thing you expect is to leave feeling worse than when you went to them for help.